- Knowledge Exchange

-Gemstone resources in the Dominican Republic hold significant potential to increase income opportunities for artisanal and small-scale miners but mining activity has come at significant cost to human health and the environment.
-The Ministry of Energy and Mines for the Dominican Republic recently requested technical support in artisanal and small-scale gemstone mining specifically to address challenges in understanding mineral potential of Larimar and amber reserves based on geological and mineralogical data.
+Gemstone resources in the Dominican Republic hold significant potential to increase income opportunities for artisanal and small-scale miners.
+At the same time, these benefits come at a significant cost to human health and the environment.
+The Ministry of Energy and Mines for the Dominican Republic requested technical support in artisanal and small-scale gemstone mining specifically to address challenges in understanding mineral potential of Larimar and amber reserves based on geological and mineralogical data.
 They also requested geotechnical assistance to enhance mine safety and mitigate risks to human health.

-Gender – The project will support public safety of small-scale miners by reducing the risk of mine collapse.
-Female ASM stakeholders will also benefit from training in gemstone geology, valuation and geology and have access to reports based on field assessments.
+The project ensured the safety of small-scale miners by reducing the risk of the mine collapse.
+Female ASM stakeholders benefited from training in gemstone geology, valuation, and the increased data based on field assessments.

-Environment – Technical experts will undertake field assessments to evaluate the health risks and potential environmental impacts of exploration and extraction practices.
-This will inform a technical report on resource efficient and safe extraction methods of amber and Larimar that minimize environmental impacts and reduce health risks.
+Technical experts have undertaken field assessments to evaluate the health risks and potential environmental impacts of exploration and extraction practices.
+This informed a technical report on resource-efficient and safe extraction methods of amber and Larimar that minimize environmental impacts and reduce health risks.

-Governance – By helping the MEM understand its gemstone mineral wealth, the government will be better prepared to make informed (evidence-based) decisions on natural resource governance of high-value resources.
-This will help them manage the resource effectively for the benefit of the country.
+By helping the MEM understand its gemstone mineral wealth, the government was better prepared to make informed (evidence-based) decisions on natural resource governance of high-value resources.